 The following items should be supplied if available:

 - Transcripts or provisional results of your Master's degree(s)

 - Transcript of GMAT scores (recommended)

 - GMAT or GRE results are not a formal requirement for the programme but if you have it you are encouraged to upload this on the relevant section.

 - GMAT is our preferred if you have both.

 Please provide details of your intended research proposal in support of your application.
 This is an important part of your application in which you outline up to two research directions you would like to pursue in your PhD.

-Before preparing your proposal you should familiarise yourself with the research interests of Cass academics (refer to Cass Experts) to make sure that your research is aligned with their expertise.
+Before preparing your proposal you should familiarise yourself with the research interests of Bayes academics to make sure that your research is aligned with their expertise.